 Deep Sea Anglerfish

 The deep sea anglerfish is one of the most bizarre-looking fish in the sea.
 Known scientifically as Melanocetus johnsoni, it is also one of the best-known creatures of the deep.
 It is one of about 200 species of anglerfish found throughout the world's oceans.
+Of these, there are several dozen species that inhabit the deepest parts of the ocean.
 The angler gets its name from the elongated dorsal spine that supports a light-producing organ known as a photophore.
 Through a chemical process known as bioluminescence, this photophore can produce a blue-green light similar to that of a firefly on land.
-The fish uses this appendage like a fishing lure, waving it back and forth to attract its prey.
+The anglerfish uses this appendage like a fishing lure, waving it back and forth to attract its prey.
+It lies still waiting for its hapless prey wanders close enough then gulps it down with lightning speed.

 The deep sea anglerfish has a round body that resembles a basketball, and indeed, it looks like it could easily swallow one.
 It has a very large mouth with sharp, fang-like teeth.
 Its grotesque appearance has earned it the nickname "common black devil".
 Despite its ferocious appearance, the angler is a small fish, reaching a maximum length of only about five inches (12 centimeters).
 The color of this anglerfish ranges from brown to dark gray or black.
 It has soft flesh and bones and small eyes.
 Its skin is specially adapted to reflect blue light.
 Since nearly all light emitted from bioluminescent creatures is blue, the anglerfish can be nearly invisible to other deep sea animals.
 Due to its wide, round body, it cannot swim very fast.
 Instead, it somewhat "wobbles" through the water.